ibm-cloud-docs/assistant/webhook-pre.md

 | 422 Webhook responded with `[500]` status code | There's a problem with the external service you called.
 The code failed or the external server refused the request. |
 | 500 Processor Exception : `[connections to all backends failing]` | An error occurred in the webhook microservice.
 It could not connect to backend services. |
 {: caption="Error code details" caption-side="top"}

+If you call an IBM Cloud Functions web action, use the logging capability in Cloud Functions to help you troubleshoot your code.
+You can [download the command line interface](https://cloud.ibm.com/functions/learn/cli){: external}, and then enable logging with the [activation polling command](https://cloud.ibm.com/docs/cloud-functions-cli-plugin?topic=cloud-functions-cli-plugin-functions-cli#cli_activation_poll){: external}.
+{: tip}

 ## Removing the webhook
 {: #webhook-pre-delete}